hartwork/grub2-theme-preview/README.md

   --no-kvm              do not pass -enable-kvm to QEMU (and hence fall back
                         to acceleration "tcg" which is significantly slower than KVM)
+  --vga CARD            pass "-vga CARD" to QEMU, see "man qemu" for details
+                        (default: use QEMU's default VGA card)

 debugging arguments:
   --debug               enable debugging output